The DROP-List Items

 Rubefacients (Excluding Topical NSAIDs)The rubefacients bulletin supports the PrescQIPP DROP list.
 It reviews the place in therapy of the rubefacients which also have a nice do not do attached to them.
 An audit and patient letter are available as supporting tools.

-Travel Vaccines Not Prescribable on NHSThe travel vaccines bulletin and supporting resources will support CCGs wishing to review their prescribing policies on travel vaccines.
-It identifies those vaccines that should not be prescribed on the NHS for travel as well as offering advice on developing a local policy on travel vaccines.
+Travel Vaccines Not Prescribable on NHSThe travel vaccines bulletin identifies those vaccines that should not be prescribed on the NHS for travel as well as offering advice on developing a local policy on travel vaccines.
+A patient information leaflet is available via the low value medicines tab.

-LiothyronineThis DROP-List support bulletin looks at the place in therapy of liothyronine and combination products containing levothyroxine and liothyronine.
+LiothyronineThis bulletin looks at the place in therapy of liothyronine and combination products containing levothyroxine and liothyronine.
 In light of a limited evidence base supporting its use and the increased cost of these products, a review of therapy is recommended.
-Supporting tools include an audit, patient information letter and community pharmacist notification letter.
+Supporting tools include an audit, patient information letter and community pharmacist notification letter

 This bulletin supports the review of doxazosin MR prescribing and supports a switch to the immediate release formulation in line with the NHS England "Items which should not routinely be prescribed in primary care" guidance.